-Built into the remote controller is DJI's long-range transmission technology OcuSync 2.0, offering a maximum transmission range of 6 mi (10 km) and displaying video from the aircraft to DJI Fly on your mobile device at up to 1080p.
-Control the aircraft and camera smoothly using the onboard buttons while the detachable control sticks make the remote controller easy to store.
+Built into the remote controller are four antennas and DJI's long-range transmission technology O3 (OcuSync 3.0), offering a maximum transmission range of 7.5 mi (12 km) and displaying video from the aircraft to DJI Fly on a mobile device at up to 1080p.
+The aircraft and camera are easy to control using the onboard buttons and the detachable control sticks make the remote controller easier to store.

-In a wide-open area with no electromagnetic interference, OcuSync 2.0 smoothly transmits video links at up to 1080p, no matter how the flight attitude is changed.
+In a wide-open area with no electromagnetic interference, O3 smoothly transmits video links at up to 1080p, no matter the change in flight attitude.
 The remote controller works at both 2.4 GHz and 5.8 GHz, automatically selecting the best transmission channel.

-OcuSync 2.0 reduces the latency to 120-130 ms by improving the camera performance through its video decoding algorithm and the wireless link.
+O3 reduces the latency to 120-130 ms by improving the camera performance through its video decoding algorithm and the wireless link.